Much Ado About Nothing Cover

 Beatrice and Benedick

-To win her heart, you must do one thing...
+To win her heart, he must do one thing...

 Kill Claudio

-Readers experience this comic exploration of male suspicion and its consequences with the challenge, comprehension, and delight of audiences 400 years ago—the way Shakespeare intended.
+Readers will experience this comic exploration of male suspicion and its consequences with the challenge, comprehension, and delight of audiences 400 years ago—the way Shakespeare intended. [read an excerpt]

 from Act 4 Scene 1